cody1213/static-dev-boilerplate/README.md

     npm install -g grunt-cli less jade

-3. autoenv and nvm for managing the version of Node in use.
+3. I use autoenv and nvm to manage the version of Node in use for different projects.

     https://github.com/creationix/nvm
     https://github.com/kennethreitz/autoenv